ada0022/simple-weather-app/README.md

-# Simple Weather App
+# Weather App

-This is a weather app that allows users to search for weather information by city.
-The app fetches real-time data from the OpenWeatherMap API.
+A simple feature which generates weather information by city.

 ## How to Run